cqse/teamscale-jacoco-agent/agent/README.md

 Please check your build tool's documentation on how to add additional manifest attributes to your Jar file.

-Alternatively, you can use the `jar` tool:
+Alternatively, you can use the `jar` tool to update the final jar after your build is complete:

 First create a file called `manifest.txt` containing the two new Manifest properties with the timestamp and branch obtained from your build system or VCS.